|Call your Medicare drug plan to find out the specific drug coverage rules for your plan.|

 - Talk with your doctor about your dosage and the length of time you’ll be taking them.
 You and your doctor may decide later you don’t need to take all of your prescription.

-- Safely store and dispose of unused prescription opioids through your community drug take-back program or your pharmacy mail-back program.
+- Safely store and discard unused prescription opioids through your community drug take-back program or your pharmacy mail-back program.

 - Prior Authorization